46.8482° N, 29.5968° E

 The life inside the house is often not much better as people live with a lot of people in one small space

-The tv is usually the centrepiece of the house and the entertainment for the children.
+The tv is usually the centerpiece of the house and the entertainment for the children.

 Like in most ‘post-‘soviet states, alcoholism is rampant, and empty bottles can be seen everywhere